How to Apply for Medicaid in Michigan

 If you are not comfortable with the online Medicaid application, the benefits website will provide you with a step-by-step instructional session.
 The application is also available in Spanish.
 In some cases, you can apply for Medicaid in person by visiting a local Health and Human Services office.

-Find out how to apply to the Medicaid program successfully by reviewing the comprehensive information in our free guide.
+Find out how to apply to the Medicaid program by reviewing the comprehensive information in our free guide.

 Information Required on the Medicaid Application Form in Michigan